 Incumbents

-Tesla: Founded in 2003 and based in Austin, Texas, [Tesla](https://en.wikipedia.org/wiki/Tesla,_Inc.) is a vertically integrated electric vehicle manufacturer and autonomous software developer.
+Tesla: Founded in 2003 and based in Austin, Texas, Tesla is a vertically integrated electric vehicle manufacturer and autonomous software developer.
 Under founder Elon Musk’s direction, the company began developing Optimus, a general-purpose humanoid robot.
 The robot was revealed at Tesla’s AI Day in August 2021, and prototypes were displayed at Tesla’s second AI Day in September 2022.
 The latest robot iteration, Optimus Generation 2, was unveiled in December 2023.
 In May 2024, Tesla showed Optimus performing tasks in a Tesla electric vehicle manufacturing plant.
 Musk claims that Optimus will be controlled by the same AI system Tesla is developing for the advanced driver-assistance system used in its cars.
-In June 2024, Musk projected Optimus to enter limited production in 2025 when the company would have over 1K Optimus robots working at Tesla.
+In June 2024, Musk projected Optimus to enter limited production in 2025 where the company will have over 1K Optimus robots working at Tesla.

-Boston Dynamics: Founded in 1992 and based in Boston, Massachusetts, Boston Dynamics is a robotics company developing both highly mobile practical humanoid and non-humanoid robots in the manufacturing, construction, energy, defense, education, and logistics industries.
-Boston Dynamics’ humanoid robot products include the Atlas line.
-The first version of Atlas was produced under the direction of DARPA and constructed by Boston Dynamics.
-The company unveiled a new version of Atlas in April 2024, which is designed to improve on human capabilities, and is intended to address labor shortages in “dirty, dangerous, and demeaning” industries, also known as 3D industries.
-Boston Dynamics signed a collaboration agreement with car manufacturer and investor Hyundai in April 2024 to test Atlas at manufacturing facilities.
+The most recent version of Atlas was unveiled in April 2024, is designed to improve on human capabilities, and is intended to address labor shortages in 3D industries.
+Boston Dynamics has signed a collaboration agreement with car manufacturer and investor Hyundai in April 2024 to test Atlas at manufacturing facilities.
 Boston Dynamics was originally spun out of MIT and CMU and operated independently until it was acquired by Google in 2013.
 The company was thereafter acquired by SoftBank in 2017 until Hyundai acquired a controlling stake in the company from SoftBank for $880 million in 2020.

-Ubtech: Founded in 2012 and based in Shenzhen, China, Ubtech Robotics is a robotics company developing both humanoid and non-humanoid robots in the commercial and healthcare industries.
-Ubtech’s humanoid line includes the Walker S, Walker X, Walker, and Panda Robot.
-The Walker S is Ubtech’s primary humanoid robot model as of September 2024, with integrated VLMs, 3D semantic navigation, integrated LLM reasoning, and object detection to manipulation capabilities.
-As of June 2024, Ubtech was using Walker S for manufacturing use cases and plans to eventually use the robot model for consumer household use cases, similar to Figure.
+Ubtech is using Walker S for manufacturing use cases and plans to eventually use the robot model for consumer household use cases, which is Figure’s goal as well.
 Ubtech signed a collaboration agreement with car manufacturer Dongfeng Liuzhou Motor in June 2024 to test Walker S at manufacturing facilities.
-Ubtech‘s IPO raised $130 million in December 2023 and is valued at $4.5 billion USD as of September 2024.
+Ubtech‘s IPO raised $130 million in December 2023 and the company's market cap was $36.5 billion as of March 2025.
 Ubtech was formerly backed by key investors Tencent, ICBC, CITIC Securities, Minsheng Bank, and Jinyuang Group.

 Business Model